-The Africa Policy Implementation and Effect Lab (APIEL) was proposed to contribute intellectual and innovative approaches to addressing the challenges of policy implementation in Africa.
-This is against the backdrop of many policies that have been adopted at the continental and regional levels, which remain unimplemented.
-A report by the Africa Capacity Building Foundation (ACBF) (2016) indicates that since the formation of the Organization of African Unity and its successor, the Africa Union, there have been over forty treaties and protocols that have been adopted but have not been fully implemented.
+The APIL was proposed to contribute intellectual and innovative approaches to addressing the challenges of policy implementation in Africa.
+This is against the backdrop of many policies that have been adopted at the continental and regional levels, and which remain unimplemented.
+A 2016 report by the Africa Capacity Building Foundation (ACBF) indicates that since the formation of the Organization of African Unity (OAU) and its successor, the Africa Union (AU), there are over forty treaties and protocols that have been adopted but have not been fully implemented.

 The lack of implementation of these treaties and protocols undermines the development potentials and aspirations in Africa.
-It is expected that by using digital technology and a multi-stakeholder as well as multidisciplinary approaches, the Africa Policy Implementation and Effect Lab can use evidence-based research to provide a cost-benefit analysis of the benefits of implementing the decisions of the African Union and regional economic communities to African leaders and other stakeholders in the development process.
-The rich and diverse parade of faculty members at Carleton University provides a strong justification for the establishment of the Lab at the university.
+It is expected that by using digital technology, and a multi-stakeholder as well as multidisciplinary approaches the APIEL can use evidenced-based research to provide a cost-benefit analysis of implementing the decisions of the AU and Regional Economic Communities (RECs) to African leaders and other stakeholders in the development process.
+Such analysis may prompt African governments and other decision-makers to implement policies that benefit African citizens.
+The rich and diverse parade of faculty members at Carleton University provides a strong justification for the establishment of the Lab at the University.